This time last year we appeared on a local BBC radio station talking about the environmental impact of Halloween.

-In the UK alone, Halloween costumes and accessories are responsible for 2,000 tonnes of plastic waste, equivalent to 83 million plastic bottles.
+For example, in the UK alone, Halloween costumes and accessories are responsible for 2,000 tonnes of plastic waste, equivalent to 83 million plastic bottles.
 And, shockingly, 90% of the Halloween costumes we buy contain plastic while half are only worn once.
 Now that is frightening!

 Trick or retreat?

 First of all, do you really need to pace the streets in search of treats or can you mark Halloween in a different way?
 Given the situation, not everyone may want spluttering children at their front door in any case.

 Enjoy a scary family film with some homemade popcorn or snacks, plan a Halloween themed day out (many attractions now offer them), get crafting or play some party games?
 You could bob for apples and throw in some toffee, share ghost stories, make paper spider’s webs or glass jam jar lanterns and enjoy some quality time together.